• Home

 Players

-The game is played between two players at a time, though it can involve teams taking turns.
+The game is played between two players at a time, though teams can also participate by taking turns.
+It is generally suitable for children aged 6 years and above.

 The Play